Honors in the Major: CLAS

 The student works directly with the instructor of the course, with the student proposing an additional project to be completed during the student's enrollment in the course.
-Before requesting an honors contract for a non-honors course, the student must meet with the faculty member advising for the department's Honors in the Major advisor to see if the course will count toward the Honors in the Major requirements.
+Before requesting an honors contract for a non-honors course, the student must meet with the faculty member advising for the department's Honors in the Major program to see if the course will count toward the Honors in the Major requirements.
 If the honors contract course will be used for UI Honors requirements, that program must also approve the contract.

 Please see this page for more specific information on honors contract courses.

 Application for Graduation

 - Students should meet with their professional academic advisor before completing a degree application to ensure appropriate timing for completing all needed requirements for graduation.
 The professional advisor and the faculty mentor overseeing the thesis or project, and the departmental Honors in the Major faculty coordinator all must be kept aware of your progress as you complete the requirements for Honors in the Major.

 Students must also make sure that any related thesis or project is submitted to the instructor grading the project as soon as possible in the semester of graduation.
 Verification of this project or thesis and its grading must be completed before Honors in the Major can be awarded.

 - The student is responsible for making sure the project or thesis is completed in ample time to be graded and verified for the award of Honors in the Major.

-Students should discuss these procedures with their professional advisor in the College of Liberal Arts and Sciences and with the faculty mentor overseeing the final Honors in the Major project or thesis, and with the department's faculty advisor for Honors in the Major.
+Students should discuss these procedures with their professional advisor in the College of Liberal Arts and Sciences, with the faculty mentor overseeing the final Honors in the Major project or thesis, and with the department's faculty advisor for Honors in the Major.